vishwarajanand/php-apache-grpc-protobuf/README.md

 # php-apache-grpc-protobuf
-This repository helps developers create a docker container whereby a PHP code can be run to serve requests over apache server
+This repository helps developers create a docker container whereby a PHP code can be run to serve requests over apache server.
+Much of the configuration is sourced from [Google Doc: Deploy a PHP app in a container image](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-php-service).

 ## Steps to Run